-There were many small nonprofit organizations there, all of which had similar missions to support local community and offer a healthy and fulfilling life for local residents.
-All these local nonprofits target the same donors for support.
+There were many small nonprofit organizations there, all of which had similar missions to support the local community and offer a healthy and fulfilling life for local residents.
+All of these local nonprofits target the same donors for support.
 I found that while all the local ventures were deeply embedded in the community and were managed by nice local people, some of them got significantly higher donor support and commitment than others.

-We called that mechanism “extension of a blanket of love” and described its key point and three steps to follow.
+We called that mechanism the “extension of a blanket of love” and described its key point and three steps to follow.

 This is the step of activating inner ties.